Our community,

 The pressure on small businesses.

-The quiet tradeoffs we all make just to remain.
+The quiet tradeoffs we all make

 But I dream of a future where our children can choose to stay, where familiar faces flood our sidewalks, where grandparents can take their grandkids to their favorite crack seed store, and where families and small businesses have the support and stability to thrive in the neighborhood they love most.